What does our marriage tell the world about God?

 FOR THIS REASON A MAN SHALL LEAVE HIS FATHER AND MOTHER AND SHALL BE JOINED TO HIS WIFE, AND THE TWO SHALL BECOME ONE FLESH.
 32 This mystery is great; but I am speaking with reference to Christ and the church.
 Ephesians 5:31-32 (NASB)

 God wants our faithfulness in marriage to be a living example of the faithfulness between Christ and his people.
-He promises to never leave or forsake us, and we promise to always be faithful to him.
+Jesus promises to never leave or forsake us, and we promise to always be faithful to him.
 He gave himself for his bride, the church, by dying for her on a cross.
 Our loving response is to live and, if necessary, die for him, as we offer ourselves back to him in loving worship and service.

 God always keeps his promises, and he expects us to do the same.